MicrosoftDocs/sdk-api/sdk-api-src/content/winbase/ns-winbase-ums_system_thread_information.md

 # UMS_SYSTEM_THREAD_INFORMATION structure

 ## -description

 Specifies a UMS scheduler thread, UMS worker thread, or non-UMS thread.
-The <a href="/windows/desktop/api/winbase/nf-winbase-getumssystemthreadinformation">GetUmsSystemThreadInformation</a> function uses this structure.

 > [!WARNING]
 > As of Windows 11, user-mode scheduling is not supported.
 All calls fail with the error `ERROR_NOT_SUPPORTED`.